ashleyreality/Easy-Animator/resources/README.md

 designed to represent shapes.
 We created this interface so that any helper methods stay private and don't need to be exposed to the client, and there's no need for the client to look at the implementation itself.
 The interface could be extended with additional shape types later.
 It allows a shape to be instantiated without specifying the type of shape.
+We added methods to get the ShapeType so that the different views would be able to identify the shape type.

 #### AbstractShape
 The AbstractShape class implements IShape.
 We removed the comparator in our AbstractShape because we